joecaro/portfolio/src/content/tints-and-hints.md

 github: https://github.com/joecaro/tints-and-hints
 demo: https://tintsandhints.vercel.app/
 tags:
-    - project
     - solidjs
     - game
-    - websocket
+    - websockets
     - tailwindcss
     - featured
 tech:
     - solidjs
     - node
     - tailwindcss
-    - websocket
+    - websockets
 image: https://res.cloudinary.com/joecarothers/image/upload/v1727159315/misc/Projects/Tints-And-Hints.png
 ---

-# Tints and Hints: A Hues and Cues Clone Built with SolidJS
+## Tints and Hints: A Hues and Cues Clone Built with SolidJS

 **Tints and Hints** is a web-based clone of the popular color-guessing game **Hues and Cues**.
 The game challenges players to describe colors using only verbal hints, while other players guess the specific shade on a color board.
 This project was not only an opportunity to recreate the fun of the game but also an exploration of the **SolidJS** framework and its capabilities in managing complex state.